 Chulendra de Silva

-Chulendra has over 15 years of multi-sectoral experience in carrying out Sustainability Integration, Enterprise Risk Management, Business Process Optimizations, Financial Analysis and due diligence, financial and operational feasibility studies and organizational sourcing.
+Chulendra has over 17 years of multi-sectoral experience in carrying out Sustainability Integration, Enterprise Risk Management, Business Process Optimizations, Financial Analysis and due diligence, financial and operational feasibility studies and organizational sourcing.

 Chulendra was also a technical committee member of the Integrated Corporate Reporting Committee of the Institute of the Chartered Accounts Sri Lanka which released the ‘Preparer’s Guide to Integrated Corporate Reporting’ in July 2015.
 He has also been a key speaker at various Sustainability and Integrated Reporting fora.

-While at Warringah Council, Charith was invited to sit on the NSW steering committee that established the Local Government Performance framework in light of amalgamations and consolidation of all Local Government bodies.
+While at Warringah Council, Charith was invited to sit on the NSW steering committee that established the Local Government performance framework in light of amalgamations and consolidation of all Local Government bodies.

 While at JKH, Charith was invited to serve on the Sri Lankan mirror committee which contributed towards the development of the ISO standard for Social Responsibility (ISO 26000).

 Charith is an alumnus of the Manchester Metropolitan University where he read for a BSc.
 (Hons) Business.
 He is also a member of the Institute of Certified Management Accountants, Australia (CMA).
-He is a GRI certified sustainability reporting professional, and has undergone training on National Greenhouse and Energy Reporting (NGER), Environmental Management ISO 14000, Project Management Professional (PMP) and is certified in Risk Management ISO 31000.
+He is a GRI certified sustainability reporting professional, and has undergone training on National Greenhouse and Energy Reporting (NGER), Environmental Management ISO 14000, Project Management Professional (PMP) and is certified in Risk Management ISO 31000 and OHSAS18000.
 In 2017, Charith was accepted for an Executive Education programme on Sustainability Leadership at Harvard University.